 - Express fear of losing their job

-Just because a worker possesses some of these traits does not necessarily mean they are a victim of abuse.
+Just because a worker possesses some of these traits does not necessarily mean they are experiencing domestic violence.

 Please visit the Make It Our Business page for more information on warning signs of domestic violence at work.

 Note: Never jump to conclusions when observing what may appear to be warning signs for domestic violence.
-Ask questions instead, and always stick to the facts when approaching someone you suspect may be a victim.
+Ask questions instead, and always stick to the facts when approaching someone you suspect may be experiencing domestic violence.

 I am worried about a co-worker.
 What can I do?

 - Recognize the warning signs.
-A good starting point to understand domestic violence at work is to recognize the warning signs of abusive behavior and to recognize when a situation is high risk.
+A good starting point to understand domestic violence at work is to recognize the warning signs of abusive behaviour and to recognize when a situation is high risk.

 - Break the stigma.
-It’s then important to remember that isolation is always present in an abusive relationship.
-To combat isolation, coworkers must move beyond the idea of “minding their own business” and break the stigma around domestic violence.
+It’s important to remember that isolation is always present in an abusive relationship.
+To combat isolation, co-workers must move beyond the idea of “minding their own business” and break the stigma around domestic violence.

 - Your goal is to open up the door for support.
 To accomplish this, make sure your co-worker does not feel that you are passing judgment or trying to fix the situation.

 - Keep it human.
 Continue the conversation by asking them questions like, “Are you OK?” or “Do you want to talk?”